hspoluektova/100-days-of-code/r1-log.md

 ## R1D10
 Completed init migration, wrote 3 repositories and 1 querier.
 I use node-postgres to communicate with db and I like it!
 It supports async/await and my code looks pretty clear!
 I thought I complete db integration today, but seems it will take more time

+## R1D11
+Today I refactored a lot!
+I must rewrite all my code working with memory storages to work with #PostgreSQL.
+Auth methods complete but I still have a lot of TODOs.
+Hope finish it in 1-2 days